 Sharing your custom map to your phone makes it super convenient to access your itinerary on the go.
 You can even set up your map for offline use if you’re traveling without cell phone service.

-HOW TO CREATE YOUR CUSTOM GOOGLE MAPS ITINERARY: A STEP-BY-STEP GUIDE
+HOW TO CREATE A CUSTOM MAP IN GOOGLE MAPS: A STEP-BY-STEP GUIDE

 1. CREATE A NEW GOOGLE MAP